kratum/RadRegionRheinland_Knotensystem/README.md

 # RadRegionRheinland_Knotensystem
-Here is Point and Line Data for the RadRegionRheinland Knotenpunktsystem extracted from OSM
+Here is Point and Line Data for the RadRegionRheinland Knotenpunktsystem extracted from OSM and extended by elevation Data from SRTM.

 ## Overpass Query